ptallen63/ngOutpost/README.md

 #### Configuring

-In your angular application, you must have an 'APP' contstant set up with the following properties:
+In your angular application, you must have an `APP` contstant set up with the following properties:

     API_KEY: '<your api key for outpost>',
     APP_NAME: '<your application name>'

-include     'ngOutpot'    in your main app file. inject    'NgOutpostFactory'    into the controller that you wish to record messages.
+include `ngOutpot` in your main app file. inject `NgOutpostFactory`into the controller that you wish to record messages.

 ## Usage